 Possibly grandparents are contributing to children’s weight problems. giving children unhealthy treats are one concern but I’d like to chat about how we unwittingly hook kids on Comfort Food.
 Like my craving for Gran’s bread and butter pudding.
 It’s my psychological substitute for the warm hug and loving support I need when I feel down.

 But aren’t grandparents supposed to be doing the loving, calming, make-you-feel better thing?
 Of course they are.
-But children, like all human beings, need loving connection.
+But what children really need, like all human beings, is loving connection.
 Food becomes the addictive substitute.
 Not any food – but the sweet, sugary food we associate with tender love and care.

 Take for example the day Betty comes home from school to her grandparents’ house.
 Within minutes she’s in floods of tears, sobbing because the class has just been told that their beloved teacher will be leaving them at the end of this week.